 Jon Hereth, PTA, CKTP

 Jon graduated from MCC-Penn Valley and became licensed as a Physical Therapist Assistant in 2009.
-Professionally, Jon’s interests include sports and orthopedic physical therapy, ACL and injury prevention, and following a movement-based approach popularized by the works of Gray Cook, Charlie Weingroff, Dr. Vladimir Janda and Dr. Stuart McGill.
-As a therapist and athlete, Jon enjoys looking at the biomechanics of human movement in order to help patients achieve maximum performance in their own lives.
+He currently treats patients and is the assistant administrator at Summit Rehab in Lee’s Summit, MO.
+Professionally, Jon’s interests include sports and orthopedic physical therapy, injury prevention, chronic pain, and following a movement-based approach popularized by the works of Gray Cook, Charlie Weingroff, Dr. Vladimir Janda and Dr. Stuart McGill.
+As a therapist and athlete, Jon enjoys looking at the mechanics of human movement in order to help patients achieve maximum performance in their own lives.
 An active strength athlete and highland games competitor, Jon has become one of the “go-to” rehab specialists for strength and barbell sports across the area.
-Currently, Jon lives in Lee’s Summit with his two boys Justus and Titus, where everyday is a new adventure.

 Stefanie Berry, PT, DPT, CSMT